Dat-Pudding/PhotoCalc/README.md

 - the Qt port is discontinued but for now still available for download

 #### To-Do:
+- rebuild the entire thing
-- get the profile system working (especially the ListView)
+- set up the basic profile system working
 - port to and test on Linux
 - find a way to port to and test on macOS/Apple chips